NcRNA therapy: History

-ncRNA
+Non-coding RNA

 DNA purification in 1869 by Dr. Friedrich Miescher’s, from salmon sperm and pus cells guided the scientists towards the presence of additional molecules in the cell except for proteins.
 Miescher identified the presence of a highly acidic molecule that he isolated from the pus cells and labeled it “nuclein”.
 The term was coined as the DNA isolated by Miescher was not protein and was derived from the nucleus of the cell.
 It wasn’t until 1944, when Oswald Avery proposed the DNA as a genetic carrier of information that the Miescher discovery was brought back to light.

 Following the X-ray crystallography, by Rosalind Franklin and the determination of DNA double helix by Watson and Crick in 1953, further enhanced the understanding of DNA structure and allowed for the establishment of central dogma of molecular biology.
 However, one of the flaws with central dogma was the postulation that information flow proceeds from DNA to RNA to protein, which hinders the understanding of different regulatory mechanisms.

 In 1955, George Palade identified the first ncRNA as a part of the large ribonucleoprotein complex (RNP).
 The second class of ncRNA to be discovered was transfer RNA (tRNA) in 1957.
 However, the first regulatory ncRNA was a microRNA discovered in 1988 from E.coli and was labeled as micF.
 On other hand, the first eukaryotic microRNA was discovered in C.elegans in 1993.
 It was derived from gene lin-4 and was identified as a small RNA molecule (as compared to longer mRNA molecules) forming stem-loop structures.
 This structure gets further modified to generate a shorter RNA that is complementary to the 3’UTR region of lin-14 transcript.
 This pathway allowed for a better understanding of different post translational gene silencing pathways.
 Since then, many other miRNAs have been discovered.